 THE CREATIVE TEAM

-PAUL ANTHONY MORRIS · COMPANY & CREATIVE DIRECTOR · +44 (0) 7398 277680
+PAUL ANTHONY MORRIS · FOUNDER & CREATIVE DIRECTOR · +44 (0) 7398 277680

 Paul Anthony Morris trained at Barbara Speake School and went on to work as an actor in theatre for many years.